sakthikumar-1/Cybercrime-and-OnlineFraud-Risk-Analysis/README.md

-#  Cybercrime and Online Fraud Risk Analysis Dashboard
+#  Cybercrime and Online Fraud Risk Analysis

 A powerful Power BI dashboard to visualize, track, and analyze **cybercrime** and **online fraud patterns** across Indian cities.
 This project offers actionable insights into fraud trends, device vulnerabilities, and high-risk regions using data-driven visual storytelling.